South Africa Service Learning, Marquette University

 Cape Town, South Africa

-Marquette University’s South Africa Service Learning Program, in conjuction with the Desmond Tutu Peace Centre and the University of the Western Cap, offers students the unique opportunity to increase their understanding of the people, history, culture and traditions of South Africa through integrated academic coursework and direct immersion in the culture through community-based service.
+Marquette University’s South Africa Service Learning Program, in conjunction with the University of the Western Cape, offers students the unique opportunity to increase their understanding of the people, history, culture and traditions of South Africa through integrated academic coursework and direct immersion in the culture through community-based service.
 The program’s curriculum accommodates students from all academic disciplines.

 Submit an application before the Application Deadline.